-- Had arrears of property taxes or water or wastewater charges that resulted in the Property's inclusion, within the prior two (2) years, on the City's annual tax lien sale list; or - Has a court appointed receiver in control of the asset due to Financial Distress; or

-3. Is owned by a financial institution through default by the borrower; or

-4. Has been acquired by a deed in lieu of foreclosure; or
+1. Had arrears of property taxes or water or wastewater charges that resulted in the Property's inclusion, within the prior two (2) years, on the City's annual tax lien sale list; or 2.
+Has a court appointed receiver in control of the asset due to Financial Distress; or 3.
+Is owned by a financial institution through default by the borrower; or 4.
+Has been acquired by a deed in lieu of foreclosure; or 5.
 Has a senior mortgage subject to a notice of default.
-5.

-Ρ. Nonresidential Building

-"Nonresidential Building" means a building with a land use zoning designation other than Residential, or any legal non-conforming non-Residential use, with at least twenty thousand (20,000) square feet of gross area, or a group of buildings as designated by Department as an appropriate reporting unit.
+Q. Nonresidential Building "Nonresidential Building" means a building with a land use zoning designation other than Residential, or any legal non-conforming non-Residential use, with at least twenty thousand (20,000) square feet of gross area, or a group of buildings as designated by Department as an appropriate reporting unit.
 A Property with a land use zoning designation that is exclusively industrial is excluded from this Chapter.

-Q. Owner

-"Owner" means any of the following:
+R. Owner "Owner" means any of the following:

-1. An individual or entity possessing title to a Property;

-2. The board of directors, in the case of a cooperative apartment corporation;
+1. An individual or entity possessing title to a Property; 2.
+The board of directors, in the case of a cooperative apartment corporation; or 3.

-or

 An agent authorized to act on behalf of any of the above.
-3.

-R. Property

-"Property" means any of the following:
+S. Property "Property" means any of the following:

-A single building; 1.

-- 2. A campus of two (2) or more contiguous buildings which are owned and operated by the same party, have a single shared primary function, and are:
+1. A single building, or a portion of a building which is separately owned and metered; 2.
+A campus of two (2) or more contiguous buildings which are owned and operated by the same party, have a single shared primary function, and are:

-- a.
-Behind a common utility meter or served by a common mechanical/electrical system (such as a chilled water loop) which would prevent the Owner from being able to easily determine the Energy use attributable to each of the individual buildings; or

-- b.
-Used primarily for one (1) of the following functions:

-- i.
-Privately-owned hospital;
+a.
+Behind a common utility meter or served by a common mechanical/electrical system (such as a chilled water loop) which would prevent the Owner from being able to easily determine the Energy use attributable to each of the individual buildings; or b.
+Used primarily for one (1) of the following functions: i.
+Privately-owned hospital; ii.
+Hotel; iii.
+Multifamily housing; or iv.

-- ii.
-Hotel:

-- iii.
-Multifamily housing; or

-- iv.
 Senior care community.